ErpNetDocs/tech/modules/crm/sales/sales-concepts/deferred-payments-options.md

 The minimal amount may be set for each Enterprise company separately in the specified currency.

 If a sales order is set with a minimal deferred payment amount, there are certain system validations that @@name requires.
-The first option for the user is to have a sales order with **[amount to pay](https://docs.erp.net/tech/modules/crm/sales/sales-concepts/amount-to-pay.html)** greater than the sales order minimal deferred payment amount.
+The first option for the user is to have a sales order with @amount-to-pay greater than the sales order minimal deferred payment amount.
 If this is not true, the current sales order may be processed if:

 - there are no payment plans;